wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-plugins.rst

 More resources on how these attributes are used, including version numbers Shuffleboard's plugin dependencies can be found `here <https://semver.org/>`_.

-Note the ``@Description`` annotation which is needed to tell the plugin loader the properties of the custom plugin class.
+Note the ``@Description`` annotation is needed to tell the plugin loader the properties of the custom plugin class.
-Plugin classes are permitted to have a defualt constructor but it cannot take any arguments.
+Plugin classes are permitted to have a default constructor but it cannot take any arguments.

 Building plugin
 ---------------
-Plugins require the usuage of the `Shuffleboard API Library <https://frcmaven.wpi.edu/artifactory/release/edu/wpi/first/shuffleboard/api/>`_.
-These dependencies can be resolved in the
-``build.gradle`` file or using maven.
+Plugins require the usage of the `Shuffleboard API Library <https://frcmaven.wpi.edu/artifactory/release/edu/wpi/first/shuffleboard/api/>`_.
+These dependencies can be resolved in the ``build.gradle`` file or using maven.
 The dependencies would be as follows:

 For Gradle: